 Upload gameplay to YouTube with one click.
 Show your best gameplay to your friends

 Record up to 1080p while you play your games on your HDMI TV set.
 Includes our no delay pass through, so you can play while you record in HD

-Now includes StreamEez, so you can live stream your video game play.
+Live stream your video game play with StreamEez.
 Create a Twitch or Ustream channel with StreamEez